Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Issue of linear mixed models with endogenous covariates

 with $\rho = \sigma^2_u / (\sigma^2_u + \sigma^2_\epsilon)$ and $\zeta = \beta_{1} \sigma_{X_{1}}^{2} / (\beta_{1} \sigma_{X_{1}}^{2}+\sigma_{u}^{2}+\sigma_{\epsilon}^{2})$.

 Therefore, when building LMM with endogenous covariates, one needs to be aware that the modeling assumption is on the conditional relationship $E(Y_{it+1} | X_{it}, b_i)$, not the marginal relationship $E(Y_{it+1} | X_{it})$.
 Although it is attractive to treat $\beta$ in \eqref{eq:standard-lmm} with not only a conditional interpretation but also a marginal interpretation, which is true with exogenous covariates, the latter interpretation can be invalid with endogenous covariates.
-In addition to this model interpretation issue, endogenous covariates also give rise to additional concerns in model fitting, which will be discussed in the next section.
+In addition to this model interpretation issue, endogenous covariates also give rise to additional concerns in model fitting, which will be discussed in Section \ref{sec:model}.

-Researchers have also raised the issue of potential bias from endogenous covariates in the causal inference context. \cite{vansteelandt2007confounding} discussed data-generating mechanisms where such bias would occur in a causal inference setting, and provided a class of estimators for a model on the mean outcome conditional on the observed history. \citet{tchetgen2012specifying} showed that when using inverse-probability weighting to adjust for time-varying treatment or dropout, the regression estimates obtained from GEE with such weights can be inconsistent.
-They provided a sufficient condition for the above estimators to be consistent similar to the condition given by \citet{pepeanderson1994}.

-As a side note, for generalized linear mixed models, it is well appreciated that even when all covariates are exogenous, the conditional parameter and the marginal parameter are different due to the nonlinear link function, and there has been work in the literature on connecting the two interpretations \citep{zeger1988models, heagerty1999marginally, wanglouis2004}.
-For LMMs, the discrepancy in the two interpretations can only occur when there are endogenous covariates.
+As a side note, for generalized linear mixed models, it is well known that even when all covariates are exogenous, the conditional parameter and the marginal parameter are different due to the nonlinear link function, and there has been work in the literature on connecting the two interpretations \citep{zeger1988models, heagerty1999marginally, wanglouis2004}.
+For LMMs, the discrepancy in the two interpretations only occurs when there are endogenous covariates.